smoogly/tasklauncher/README.md

 A task, rather than returning [an Execution API](./src/lib/execution.ts), may instead return further work: another task, or an entire tree of tasks.

-This can be used, for example, to run test with or without coverage
+This can be used, for example, to run tests with or without coverage
 ```typescript
 import { exec, cmd } from "tasklauncher"
 const tests = ({ coverage }) => cmd(`jest --coverage=${ coverage }`)